adamperkowski/highlightos/README.md

 ```bash
 cargo +nightly bootimage --release
 ```
-> This command will create the `target/target/release` directory in which you'll find the `bootimage-hlshell.bin` binary file.
+> This command will create the `target/target/release` directory in which you'll find the `bootimage-hlkernel.bin` binary file.

 ### HighlightOS ASM
 **Requirements:**